Cost of Living Comparison Between Italy and NorwayCost of Living Comparison Between Italy and Norway

 Which country has higher housing costs?

-Should I move to Italy or Norway?
+Should I move to Italy or to Norway?

-It depends on what you're after.
-Italy wins on affordability; Norway may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Italy wins on affordability; Norway may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.